SCALE paths: (E)vangelists

 The Evangelist Identity

-● “I want my customers to feel seen.”
+“I want people to feel understood.”

-● Aesthetic branding that feels like them
+Aesthetic branding that communicates identity

 How Evangelists Win

-A tightly knit community
+A tightly knit community that reinforces the brand’s identity and language

 Evangelist strengths include:

-High engagement from a small audience
+High engagement from small audiences: Quality over quantity

-Deep brand loyalty
+Deep loyalty that lasts years

 Where Evangelists Struggle